sorryAri3/cse15l-lab-reports/lab1-report.md

 Here, we see the output is lecture1, this is becasue we are curerntly in the home directory. if we change our path to lecture1, and then run the empty `ls` command, we would see the contents within leture 1.

-2) Next, lets access a directory with this commsnf
+2) Next, lets access a directory with this command

 3) ![Image](ls2.png)